+What’s Beth’s problem?She thinks it’s Jack.
+Surely he’s not totally faultless here, but she’s looking solely to her husband for her needs.
+Her main issue is discontentment.
 A lot of times we don’t realize we’re trying to fill a hole.
 God in His kindness will bring circumstances into our lives to reveal what’s inside, to show us what’s missing.

 So how do you know if you have a discontented heart?Here are the Signs of Discontentment

 - Preoccupied with what you don’t have—material or otherwise

 - Never satisfied with anything or anyone

 - Hard to please; critical

 Sources/CausesAs discussed last time, discontentment occurs when our needs are unmet or we dislike our circumstances.
 But there can be a few other possible explanations for our dissatisfaction. ~Loss of something important Whenever we lose someone or something—a loved one, friend, job, home, special memento—there will be automatic sadness; grief.
 A hole has developed.
 This is when we must be careful not to run ahead of God to fill that vacuum on our own. ~Self-focus Sometimes we’re discontent because we are simply filled with ourselves instead of Christ.
 In and of ourselves nothing good resides.
 But if we are abiding in Christ, we will experience all of His goodness, joy, peace (fruit of the Spirit) for He is dwelling in us.